csc-training/geocomputing_course/materials/htc.md

 1. Manually copying a book and producing a clone
 2. Clearing the table after dinner
 3. Rinsing the dishes with one sink
-4. A family getting dressed to leave the apartment for a birthday party*
+4. A family getting dressed to leave the apartment for a birthday party.

 Think about what the inputs are to the task at hand.
 Can individual items of the inputs be processed independent of each other?